mohamednaji7/RISC-V-Processor/README.md

     Adding the BrALU and support the B-Type Instructions
     Piplining the processor with Hazards Solutions
     SRAM/DRAM as cache and Handling cache Misses
+### Addtionl Functionality
+    -function to read machine code from txt file and fill the memory with the bits -also one for the data memory
+    -some .txt files contain the 0's and 1's